President of the Philippines: Aguinaldo's governments and the First Republic

 In April 1898, the Spanish–American War broke out, and afterwards, the Asiatic Squadron of the United States Navy sailed for the Philippines.
 At the Battle of Manila Bay on May 1, 1898, the American Navy decisively defeated the Spanish Navy.
-Aquinaldo subsequently returned to the Philippines aboard a U.S. Navy vessel and renewed the revolution.
+Aguinaldo subsequently returned to the Philippines aboard a U.S. Navy vessel and renewed the revolution.
 He formed a dictatorial government on May 24, 1898, and issued the Philippine Declaration of Independence on June 12, 1898.
 During this brief period he took the title "Dictator" and the Declaration of Independence refers to him as such.

 On June 23, 1898, Aguinaldo transformed his dictatorial government into a revolutionary government and became known as "President" again.
-On January 23, 1899, Aguinaldo was then elected president of the "Philippine Republic" (Spanish: Republica Filipina), a new government constituted by a revolutionary congress under a likewise revolutionary constitution.
-Consequently, this government is today officially considered to be the proper "first republic" and is also called the Malolos Republic, after its capital Malolos in Bulacan; its congress (formally "National Assembly") and constitution are commonly known as the Malolos Congress and Malolos Constitution as well.
+This form of government provided for the creation of a Revolutionary Congress that was empowered to draft a democratic constitution.
+The new constitution, promulgated on January 20, 1899, provided for an executive power headed by a President of the Republic, both head of state and head of government, elected by the unicameral legislature and "special representatives" He was elected President of the Republic in accordance with its provisions, and on January 23, 1899, the Philippine Republic (Spanish: Republica Filipina), was inaugurated, with Aguinaldo likewise being inaugurated as President of the Republic.
+This state is today officially considered to be the proper "first republic" and is also called the Malolos Republic, after its capital Malolos in Bulacan; its congress (formally "National Assembly") and constitution are commonly known as the Malolos Congress and Malolos Constitution as well.

-Like all of its predecessors and would-be successors until the 1935 Commonwealth of the Philippines, the First Philippine Republic was short-lived and never internationally recognized, and never controlled or was universally recognized by the entire area covered by the current republic, though it (and they) claimed to represent and govern the entire Philippine archipelago and all its people.
-The Philippines was transferred from Spanish to American control by the Treaty of Paris of 1898, signed in December of that year.
-The Philippine–American War broke out between the United States and Aguinaldo's government.
-His government effectively ceased to exist on April 1, 1901, after he pledged allegiance to the United States following his capture by U.S. forces in March.
+Like all of its predecessors and would-be successors until the 1935 Commonwealth of the Philippines, the First Philippine Republic was short-lived and never internationally recognized, and never controlled or was universally recognized by the entire area covered by the current republic, though it claimed to represent and govern the entire Philippine archipelago and all its people.
+Control over the Philippines was transferred from Spain to the United States by the Treaty of Paris of 1898, signed in December of that year.
+The Philippine–American War broke out between the United States and the Philippines over American assertions of sovereignty.
+The Philippine state effectively ceased to exist on April 1, 1901, after he pledged allegiance to the United States following his capture by U.S. forces in March.

 The current government of the Republic of the Philippines considers Emilio Aguinaldo to be the first president of the Philippines-based specifically on his presidency of the Malolos Republic, not any of his various prior governments.